saylordotorg/course_bus401/Unit06.md

+---
+layout: default
+title: "BUS401: Management Leadership"
+course_description: "A detailed study on effective management and leadership techniques that analyzes the distinction between leadership and management and provides an introduction to leadership theory."
+next: ../../../
+previous: ../Unit05
+---
 **Unit 6: Final Exam** <span id="6"></span>
 -   **Final Exam: The Saylor Foundation's BUS401 Final Exam**
     Link: The Saylor Foundation's [BUS401 Final